smf-steve/parse_options/MUSING.md

         // - getopt: a bash utility that standardize the presentation of command-line options
        //    * Definition of an option
-       //      - a word that is proceed by a hypen (-), and is not exactly '-' or '--'
+       //      - a word that is proceed by a hyphen (-), and is not exactly '-' or '--'
        //        * such a word may contain more than one option
        //        * such a word may have a suffix which is the argument to the last option
        //        * a valid option is denoted by being included within the optstring
        //        * a valid option is determined to have an argument if it is followed by a colon       // (:) within the optstring
        //    * getopt Usage:         getopt "optstring" {args}
        //    * Sample Command Line:  "command -a -o value -b arg1 -x"
        //    * Example Usage:
        //      ```bash
        //      args=$(getopt "abo:c" -acovalue -b arg1 -x)
        //      returnval=$?